Find Grad Schools

 27 Yearly Graduations

 Crown College comes in at #10 on our list of the most popular colleges offering master's degrees in philosophy & religious studies.
 Roughly 1,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $29,300 per year, while in-state graduate students, on average, pay $10,980 per year.
+The average in-state tuition for full-time undergraduates is $28,360 per year, while in-state graduate students, on average, pay $10,620 per year.
 During the most recent year for which we have data, 27 people received their master's degree in philosophy & religious studies from Crown.
-Of these students, 27% were women and 31% were members of underrepresented racial-ethnic groups.
-Data shows that Crown graduates that hold this degree go on to make a median salary of $53,160.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 27 Yearly Graduations